zshoals/ECX-Haxe-Notes/README.md

 ```Haxe
 _service = worldInstance.resolve(ServiceType);
 ```
-Again, another thing not in the API.
+Again, another thing not in the documentation.
 Painful!